sylhare/kafka/README.md

 ## Configuration Elements

 ACK -> Acknowledge.
 There are three settings :
-  - `acks=0` will not wait for the acknowledgement of the server
+  - `acks=0` will not wait for the acknowledgement of the serverAvro
   - `acks=1` will wait for the leader to write on local log
   - `ack=all` Producer will wait for all in sync replicas to have acknowledged the receipt of the record